Character Development Questionnaire: Updated August 2019

 What they want is the tangible thing they set out to get.
 For example, it could be a date, a trophy, or in the case of my fantasy, Heroes of Hastovia, a portal home.
 This tangible goal needs to be something that the character believes will fulfil them, and is some kind of missing piece.
 They have to believe that by throwing everything at achieving this goal and overcoming the obstacles, that they will be fulfilled.

 What they need is the emotional journey.
 The lesson they take with them once they succeed or fail.
 If they succeed, they often realise it is not what they wanted, and what they wanted was realised along the journey.
 So for example, a rom com.
 Sandy wants to date Jack because he's cool and looks like her dream man.
 They are nothing alike, so with the help of her geeky best friend Wilson she takes part in sports, doesn't go to certain classes, and appears cool and aloof at nightclubs to get his attention, even getting into a fight with her love rival.
 She succeeds and he asks her to go to a party with him.
-When there, she realises they have nothing in common and he's actually an ass who treats people badly.
+When there, she realises they have nothing in common and he's actually an ass who treats people poorly.
 She sees Wilson on his own, and in that moment, having been on the journey of faking it to get with the wrong guy, she realises the one she wanted was the one helping her the whole time, the one she could be herself around.

 In the example where a character fails to get what they want, often they'll learn something from their failure to then succeed.
 For example, a knight wants a magical sword that he believes will make him strong enough to kill a dragon.
 He searches the land, making friends, overcoming obstacles, and growing as a person.
 He finds the sword but it is taken from him by a traitor.
 However, with his new found bravery, friends, and inner strength gained from the journey, he and his allies risk their lives, working as a team to defeat the dragon, learning there is greater power in love and friendship.